-- Mobile friendly - If your site isn't mobile friendly, then you'll have a low score for this ranking factor.
+- Mobile friendly - If your site isn't mobile-friendly, then you'll have a low score for this ranking factor.

 - Site Navigation - Your site's navigation should be organised & easy to follow (even for robots).

 SEO is a large topic, and fixing any issues that may be causing your ranking to be lower than it should be will help your site in many ways beyond just being better ranked in the search engines.
-An important part of owning a website is keep up with best practice in all of these areas, as they change over time.
+An important part of owning a website is to keep up with best practices in all of these areas, as they change over time.